Pancras of Rome

-From an early stage, Pancras was venerated together with Nereus and Achilleus in a shared feast day and Mass formula on 12 May.
+From an early period, Pancras was venerated together with Nereus and Achilleus in a shared feast day and Mass formula on 12 May.
 In 1595, 25 years after Pope Pius V promulgated the Tridentine Missal, Domitilla was also added.

 Since 1969, Pancras has been venerated separately, still on 12 May.
-He is, traditionally, the second of the Ice Saints.

-In the Syriac traditions he is known as Mor Izozoel (Mar Azazael) remembered on 12 May and 12 August.
-He is the saint of children.
+He is traditionally the second of the Ice Saints.
+In the Syriac traditions he is known as Mor Izozoel (Mar Azazael), remembered on 12 May and 12 August.
+He is the patron saint of children.